 The next project is coming up.
 The goals are set high, the zeal still great.
 However, we all know that a little organizational talent and motivation are no longer sufficient in modern project management.
 Quite frequently, project structures become so complex that it is difficult to keep track of them.
 For the success of a project, however, nothing is more important than that.

-For teams with large projects, the project management software as a central tool for collaborating and communicating is now indispensable.
-No wonder, with the right tool, even challenging projects can easily be directed in the right direction.
-However, some feel overwhelmed by the wide variety of tools available.
+For teams with complex projects, project management software is the central tool for collaboration and communication.
+Little wonder, with the right software solution, you cann direct even challenging projects into the right direction.
+However, some feel overwhelmed by the variety of products available.

-Project management tools can be found quickly - more precisely, they are a dime a thousand.
+You can find project management software easily in literaly no time - they are a dime a thousand.
 And they are all packed with a whole bunch of features.
 How do you actually find the one that fits best?
 Fortunately, there are a number of factors that can make the decision significantly easier.

 These factors are worth paying attention to:

 Adaptability.
 Projects are different.
 Always.
 Each team works differently.
 Every time.
 So what advantages can be derived from a simple one-fits-all-solution?
 None.
-It is a great advantage whenever tools can be adapted to very diverse demands that arise from different workflows.
-If, on the other hand, the team has to focus completely on the structure given by the software, additional efforts and low productivity is what follows.
+It is a great advantage whenever a software can be adapted to the very diverse demands that arise from different workflows.
+If, on the other hand, the team has to focus completely on the structure provided by the software, additional efforts and low productivity is what follows.

 User friendliness.
 It may sound simple, but a high level of usability is extremely important for the success of the project.
 If the application raises problems, it will throw the team back on schedule.
 Also, new project participants need to be able to find their way quickly, because new projects or only temporary participants are quite common during projects that are scheduled for several weeks or months.

 Support.
 The fact that it can be problematic to opt for a project management software is (as already mentioned) due to the vast range of functions.
 Consequently, just as the above-mentioned user-friendliness, a good support is also essential.
-After all, tools are being improved and they receive new features as part of numerous updates regularly.
+After all, software providers will continuously improve their products - their solutions receive new features as part of numerous updates regularly.
 Whom should I approach if usage problems come up?
-Who will help me if I cannot find my way around the tool?
+Who will be there to help if I cannot find my way around the platform?
 What if I have problems logging in?
 Who answers all my questions?
 If you have answers to all of these questions after you made your decision, congratulations!
 That's definitely a plus for the provider.

 Functionality.
 Of course, also functionality is very important.
-What is the good of a privacy-friendly and easy-to-use tool - even if those factors are essential - if the tool doesn’t help you with anything?
-What is the use of a tool with the largest range of functions, if a software for communication as well as for task and resource planning is needed, but none of that can be put into practice with that tool?
+What is the good of a privacy-friendly and easy-to-use software - even if those factors are essential - if the features provided won't help you with anything?
+What is the use of a tool with the largest range of functions, if a software for communication as well as for task and resource planning is needed, but none of that can be put into practice with that particular solution?
 This issue is a very individual one because the structures in project management differ depending on the team (size), preferred workflows and internal regulations.
 Internal structures determine how a project management software will be used.
 These areas are of particular importance for project management:

 - Task management: The task management is essential for the planning of projects.
 Here, responsibilities should be clarified and tasks should be structured, scheduled and linked with the associated documents and files.
 Depending on the software, different views can be offered.